A simplicial category for higher correspondences

 \section{Abstract}

-In this essay we propose a realization of Lurie's claim that inner fibrations $p: X \rightarrow C$ are classified by $C$-indexed diangrams in a "higher category" whose objects are $\infty$-categories, morphisms are correspondences between them and higher morphisms are higher correspondences.
+{In this work we propose a realization of Lurie's prediction that inner fibrations $p: X \rightarrow A$ are classified by $A$-indexed diagrams in a ``higher category" whose objects are $\infty$-categories, morphisms are correspondences between them and higher morphisms are higher correspondences.
 We will obtain this as a corollary of a more general result which classifies all simplicial maps between ordinary simplicial sets in a similar fashion.

-Correspondences between $\infty$-categories) are a generalization of the concept of profunctor (or bimodule) for categories.
-While categories, functors and profunctors are organized in a double category, we will exibit simplicial sets, simplicial maps, and correspondences as part of a simpliclal category.
-This allows us to make precise statements and proofs.
+Correspondences between simplicial sets (and $\infty$-categories) are a generalization of the concept of profunctor (or bimodule) pertaining to categories.
+While categories, functors and profunctors are organized in a double category, we will exhibit simplicial sets, simplicial maps, and correspondences as part of a simplicial category.
+This allows us to make precise statements and provide proofs.
 Our main tool is the language of double categories, which we use in the context of simplicial categories as well. }